cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `flatmap(x, it => ...)`

-Applies the lambda function to every item in the list `x` and flattens the result.
+Apply the lambda function to every item in the list `x` and flattens the result.

 For example, if the lambda function returns a list, the result of the `flatmap` will just be a list instead of a list of lists.